 The reason I highlight this quote is because it appears to have revolutionized Eldridge’s thinking and continues to be the underlying and sustaining truth of his ministry of “Ransomed Heart.”

 But this quote by Irenaeus and the profound reaction it evokes in people seems to beg a lot of questions.
 It is indeed a glorious and freeing concept but only insofar as evangelicals allow it to take them outside their box of traditional theology.
 Have you ever noticed how we are perfectly willing to let these kinds of hopeful visions take us places we are really not allowed to go?
-See the astounding things that Tim Keller and others have written; HERE I have never heard anyone counter these sweeping statements of hope and restoration such as “Everything sad is going to come untrue” that is often worked into sermons and Christian songs (from The Lord of the Rings).
-Also the phrase”All things new” from Revelation 21 is the theme of many missional churches, songs and websites but never accompanied with any qualifiers to indicate how this restoration will be a relatively small one (compared with the billions of souls lost to an eternal hell).
+See the astounding things that Tim Keller and others have written; HERE.
+I have never heard anyone counter these kinds of sweeping statements of hope and restoration such as “Everything sad is going to come untrue” which is often worked into sermons and Christian songs (from The Lord of the Rings).
+Also often heard is the phrase”All things new” from Revelation 21.
+It is the theme of many missional churches, songs and websites but never accompanied with any qualifiers to indicate how this restoration is expected to be a relatively small one (compared with the billions of souls lost to an eternal hell).

-So I essentially buried the logical objections when I first encountered this Irenaeus quote.
+Essentially I buried the logical objections when I first encountered this Irenaeus quote.
 That is because I could not bear to qualify it or shrink it or make it just about me.
 But I can tell you what my questions would have been had I reacted analytically.

 I would have asked the following: